AdaCore/gnatstudio/docs/users_guide/extending.rst

 By default, an action can execute in any context in GPS.
 When the user selects the menu or key, GPS executes the action.
 You can restrict when an action is permitted.
-If the current context doesn't permit the action, GPS displays an error message.
+If the current context does not permit the action, GPS displays an error message.

 You can use one of several types of restrictions: